-My earliest experience with online marketing was through an email when a website had offered to sell me a cheap plot of land in the US which frankly was the least bit of my concerns.
+My earliest experience with online marketing was through an email when a website had offered to sell me a cheap plot of land in the US which frankly was the least bit of my concern.
 Later when idly browsing through the web, I made an inquiry for the purchase of a laptop accessory to an online distributor and subsequently purchased the same without the hassle of visiting numerous electronic outlet shops.
-I was part of a vast global clientele that had availed business facilities online but still a newbie in the sector.
-The emergence of social media sites like Facebook, Twitter, Google+ etc. has helped the cause as a majority of the people online is engaged in them one way or the other.
-Google had launched Adwords in 2000, which had laid the foundation for online marketing which was promptly followed by Facebook and Twitter through Facebook Ads and promotional trends/tweets respectively in 2006 and 2010.
-With such involvement internet marketing was a booming force and had taken over TV marketing by the end of 2009.
+I was part of a vast global clientele that had availed of business facilities online but was still a newbie in the sector.
+The emergence of social media sites like Facebook, Twitter, Google+, etc. has helped the cause as a majority of the people online are engaged in them one way or the other.
+Google launched Adwords in 2000, which laid the foundation for online marketing which was promptly followed by Facebook and Twitter through Facebook Ads and promotional trends/tweets respectively in 2006 and 2010.
+With such involvement, internet marketing was a booming force and had taken over TV marketing by the end of 2009.
 The paradigm had shifted; a new goliath had been established.
-Traditional outlets such as hoarding boards, radio advertisement, digital billboards and even TV advertising are now obsolete.
-Also, the internet usage from desktop has now shifted to mobile devices, which now expands the opportunities for online marketers to get into people’s pockets that much better.
+Traditional outlets such as hoarding boards, radio advertisements, digital billboards, and even TV advertising are now obsolete.
+Also, internet usage from desktops has now shifted to mobile devices, which now expands the opportunities for online marketers to get into people’s pockets that much better.

-We now get to see online marketing strategies and ads everywhere in the internet.
-Scroll down through your newsfeed and you get to see companies flaunting their products hoping to catch your eye, your favorite search engines now host ads for every search you make, cookies and popup ads at every nook and cranny of websites you visit, apps on your tablets and phone show you ads; basically they’re everywhere.
-Call it aggressive marketing or a very smart way to sell products, it seems to be working and more and more people are being drawn into making their transactions online.
+We now get to see online marketing and ads everywhere on the internet.
+Scroll down through your newsfeed and you get to see companies flaunting their products hoping to catch your eye, your favorite search engines now host ads for every search you make, cookies and popup ads at every nook and cranny of websites you visit, apps on your tablets and phone show you ads; basically, they’re everywhere.
+Whether you view it as aggressive marketing or a clever approach to driving sales, these online marketing strategies are undeniably effective, drawing an increasing number of individuals into the realm of online transactions.